Перейти до вмісту

 Цей контент ще не доступний вашою мовою.

-Time to Complete: 90 minutes Prerequisites: Module 4.3 (Falco basics), Understanding of Linux syscalls, Basic Kubernetes security concepts Learning Objectives:
+Time to Complete: 90 minutes Prerequisites: Module 4.3 (Falco basics), eBPF Fundamentals, understanding of Linux syscalls, and basic Kubernetes security concepts Learning Objectives:

 • Understand eBPF-based runtime security